mamedev/discrete/README.md

 D1 Anode Cathode Model
 ```

-Kicad however by default just maps pin 1 to Anode and pin 2 to Cathode.
-Unfortunately in Kicad pin 1 for diodes ins Cathode and pin 2 is Anode.
+KiCad however by default just maps pin 1 to Anode and pin 2 to Cathode.
+Unfortunately in KiCad pin 1 for diodes ins Cathode and pin 2 is Anode.

-`nltool -c convert` will currently automatically determine if a netlist is fed into it and take appropriate action.
+`nltool -c convert` will currently automatically determine if a KiCad netlist is fed into it and take appropriate action.
 This will change in the future to have perfect integration with other netlist parsers.

 #### BJT Transistors